n-anwar/Spatio_temporal_agent-based_model/README.md

      * [mosq_suitability_rasters](./data/mosq_suitability_rasters)
  * [README.md](./README.md)

-The code found in the directory [ABM](./ABM) is used to provide an overview of the model implementation with both humans and mosquitoes as agents.
+The codes found in the directory [ABM](./ABM) are used to provide an overview of the model implementation with both humans and mosquitoes as agents.
+Due to legal and ethical restrictions, the original data used in the study can not be shared, and instead, a synthetic human dataset is provided in the directory